Lupin3000/ESP/Tutorials/SENSORS/help.md

 ## Temperature/Humidity with DHT11

 > You can use the same source code and circuit diagram for DHT11 and DHT22!
-Only the import must adapted for specific device.
+Only the import  and object must adapted for specific device.

 ```python
 # DHT11 import